guidoism/escape/inspiration/jonesforth.md

 machine registers so that the word can then execute at full speed using the indirect threaded model above.

-One of the things that needs to happen when QUADRUPLE calls DOUBLE is that we save the old
+One of the things that needs to happen when `QUADRUPLE` calls `DOUBLE` is that we save the old
-%esi ("instruction pointer") and create a new one pointing to the first word in DOUBLE.
+%esi ("instruction pointer") and create a new one pointing to the first word in `DOUBLE`.
-Because we will need to restore the old %esi at the end of DOUBLE (this is, after all, like a function call), we will need a stack to store these "return addresses" (old values of %esi).
+Because we will need to restore the old %esi at the end of `DOUBLE` (this is, after all, like a function call), we will need a stack to store these "return addresses" (old values of %esi).

 As you will have seen in the background documentation, FORTH has two stacks, an ordinary